muggy8/improbable/have-and-havenot/f42vQOqT.md

 Thinking back on this made my stomach twist and my mind clouded with regret.

-If we made just one less mistake somewhere, anywhere, our team would have been the ones to perfect the Organic Gravitational-Wave Observatory system, making us forever remembered and distinguished.
+If we made just one less mistake somewhere, anywhere, our team would have been able to perfect the Organic Gravitational-Wave Observatory system in time which would make us forever remembered and distinguished.

-I looked over to Melody sitting there bent over with her face in her hands not sure what to say to her.
+I looked over to Melody sitting there bent over with her face in her hands not sure of what to say to her.

-I couldn't accomplish my goal in my own world but maybe I can help Melody.
+I couldn't accomplish my goal in my own world but maybe I can help Melody here.

 After all, this is MY simulation and I am the god of this world.